diadata-org/near-contracts/README.md

     Test contracts are initialized with a request id that is incremented for every request and can be set/obtain using the `set_id` and `get_id` functions of the contract.

 Once all the contracts are deployed in testnet, you can run the integration test from the [dia-adapter repostory](https://github.com/Narwallets/dia-adapter)

+## DIADATA Testnet Infrastructure
+In order to facilitate developing and testing, we will have a running version of the infraestructure in testnet at the near address `contract.dia.oracles.testnet`, and our own server running `near-adapter` to process pending requests.

+All the client-contract examples run against this test infraestructure.

+You can also use this infraestruture for testing at testnet.

+While testing, you can use `near view contract.dia.oracles.testnet get_pending_requests` to check all pending requests (including other contracts using the infrastructure) at any time.